Mexico · Close Protection & Executive Security

 Planning travel to Mexico City?
 Speak with a security consultant.

-Express kidnapping is the headline threat.
-The typical scenario involves victims being taken from unofficial taxis or ride-hailing vehicles with fake accounts, driven to multiple ATMs, and released hours later.
+Express kidnapping is the headline threat for corporate security planning in Mexico City.
+The typical scenario involves victims being taken from unofficial taxis or compromised ride-hailing vehicles, driven to multiple ATMs, and released after a few hours.
 Foreign nationals and visibly wealthy individuals are targeted disproportionately.
+The single most effective countermeasure is transport discipline: using only pre-arranged or verified vehicles, never street-hailed taxis.

 Carjacking and armed robbery are common across the city.
-The risk level varies substantially by neighbourhood, time of day, and visibility of the target.
-Business districts like Polanco and Santa Fe have higher security presence, but incidents still occur.
+The risk varies substantially by neighbourhood, time of day, and the visibility of the target.
+Business districts such as Polanco and Santa Fe maintain a higher security presence, but incidents still occur, particularly at traffic signals and in slow-moving traffic.
+The FCDO advises that resisting a robbery increases the risk of harm, and compliance is the standard response.

 Our operations in Mexico City

-Operators hold valid federal and CDMX security registration.
-All assignments use armoured vehicles with drivers trained in evasive and anti-kidnap techniques.
-Close protection officers are native Spanish speakers with direct experience in Mexico City’s operating environment.
-We maintain real-time intelligence feeds covering protest activity, road closures, and criminal incident patterns.
+Our operators hold valid federal and CDMX security registration and are native Spanish speakers with direct experience in Mexico City’s operating environment.
+Assignments for elevated-risk principals use armoured vehicles with drivers trained in evasive and anti-kidnap techniques.
+We maintain real-time intelligence feeds covering protest activity, road closures, and criminal-incident patterns.

 Threat Profile